dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-build-a-table-programmatically.md

 ---
-title: "How to: Build a Table Programmatically" ms.date: "03/30/2017"
+title: How to: Build a Table Programmatically
+description:
+ms.date: "03/30/2017"
 dev_langs:
   - "csharp"